Passport to Learning

 - Into the wind Experience one of the earliest forms of folk art as we explore the collection of weathervanes in Stagecoach Inn.
 Together we will discover their practical purpose and artful design.
 Students will create their own weathervane to take home with them!
 Stagecoach Inn

-- Animal Detectives Using Visual Thinking Strategies, we will learn about animal adaptations that make each species a master of their environment.
+- Animal Detectives Using Visual Thinking Strategies, we will learn about animal adaptations that make each species a master of their environment and how each species holds and how each species impacts one another.
 Beach Lodge